keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 Post-deployment issues:

 * Integrate with tooling beyond the standard Kubernetes probes
-* to automatically test the deployment
+* Automatically test the deployment
 * Ensure that the deployment is meeting its SLOs
 * Identify any downstream issues that may be caused by this deployment
 * Send appropriate notifications about whether the deployment was successful or unsuccessful